Steve Kroon

 - Hilgard Bell (from 2012): Hilgard is working on using Monte-Carlo Tree Search trees to assess difficulty of puzzles for procedural content generation.

-- Francois de Villiers (from 2011): Francois is working on recommender systems with social media.
+- Francois de Villiers (April 2013): Francois worked on recommender systems with social media.

 - Leendert Botha (December 2011): Modeling Online Social Networks using Quasi-clique Communities.
 Now at Google.